 With so much going on in our lives, it can be hard to look past the here and now, let alone imagine what our personal futures will look like.
 However, setting aside some time to prepare a retirement plan is one of the most valuable steps you can take towards getting ready for the post-career life you’ve always wanted.
 It can also help you to improve your financial wellbeing – both now and into the future.

-Our research has shown that only 1 in 3 of us have a retirement plan that goes beyond a year – it’s time we changed that. ¹ Along with a pen and paper (or digitally if you prefer), here are some tips for writing a successful and personalised retirement plan.
+Our research has shown that just under 1 in 3 of us have a retirement plan that goes beyond a year – it’s time we changed that. ¹ Along with a pen and paper (or digitally if you prefer), here are some tips for writing a successful and personalised retirement plan.

 Planning for your retirement